Q: What types of donations will pledged candidates refuse?

 Q: Why are utilities included in this list?

-A: While both National Grid and Eversource have been helpful on some renewable energy advances, we have included utilities for two major reasons.
+A: While both some utilities such as National Grid and Eversource have been helpful on some renewable energy advances, we have included our two local utilities for two major reasons.
 First, both National Grid and Eversource have been unabashed cheerleaders of fossil fuel expansion, actively investing in and championing natural gas pipeline expansion (which the state's Attorney General Maura Healey has shown to be unnecessary and a bad deal for ratepayers) even as they support some renewable growth.
 They are working to deepen our addiction to fossil fuels when the science has never been more clear about the need to reduce and eliminate them.
 Second, both utilities have also opposed efforts to expand renewable energy, including dropping their contracts with Cape Wind at the first opportunity, and delaying and weakening efforts to expand solar in the state, particularly resisting efforts to raise or eliminate the net metering cap.